saqib001-github/saqib001-github/README.md

 <br/>

-- 🔭 I’m currently working at **Kickr Technology** as a Backend Developer Intern
+- 🔭 I’m currently working at **Kickr Technology** as a Backend Developer
 - 🌱 I’m currently learning **System Design, DevOps, and Advanced Backend Architectures**
 - 👨‍💻 Most of my projects are available at [GitHub](https://github.com/saqib001-github)
 - 💬 Ask me about **MERN Stack, REST APIs, WebSockets, and Realtime Apps**